IRP

 IRP: International Registration Plan (Apportioned Tags)

-If your truck operates across state lines, having the correct registration is not optional — it’s essential to staying legal, avoiding costly fines, and keeping your business moving.
-That’s where IRP comes in.
+If your truck travels between multiple jurisdictions, having the correct credentials is essential to staying compliant, avoiding costly fines, and keeping your business moving without interruption.

-The International Registration Plan (IRP) is a registration agreement between the 48 contiguous U.S. states, the District of Columbia, and Canadian provinces.
-It allows commercial carriers to legally operate in multiple jurisdictions with a single apportioned license plate.
-Your registration fees are “apportioned” based on where and how much you operate — instead of registering separately in every state.
+The International Registration Plan (IRP) is an agreement between the 48 contiguous U.S. states, the District of Columbia, and Canadian provinces.
+It allows commercial carriers to operate in multiple jurisdictions under one apportioned plate, instead of registering separately in each state.

-You are generally required to have IRP registration if your vehicle:
+You are generally required to register if your vehicle:

 • Has a gross vehicle weight (GVW) over 26,000 lbs, or